ameetmadan/discrete-mathematics/week1/week1.md

 #### De Morgan's law

+When the negation sign is applied to a parantheses, the expressions "and" as well as "or" are interchanged.

 $$ \sim(p \lor q) \equiv \sim p \land  \sim q  $$
 $$ \sim(p \land q) \equiv \sim p \lor  \sim q  $$